FLIGHT

 JOURNEY THROUGH TIME

 An unforgettable Central Asian journey awaits!
 Explore Uzbekistan and Tajikistan, where Silk Road history and natural beauty shine.
 Wander Bukhara’s UNESCO old town and marvel at Samarkand’s Registan Square.
-Cross into Tajikistan to see Sarazm’s Bronze Age ruins and the turquoise Seven Lakes.
+Cross into Tajikistan to see Sarazm’s Bronze Age ruins and explore the vibrant city of Khujand.
 Experience vibrant bazaars in Istaravshan and Khujand, then return to Tashkent for Chorsu Bazaar and the mountain air of Chimgan.
 A journey of history, culture, and landscapes you’ll never forget.

 FEATURED